PaloAltoNetworks/AzureStack/README.md

 Detailed deployment steps can be [found here](https://www.paloaltonetworks.com/documentation/81/virtualization/virtualization/set-up-the-vm-series-firewall-on-azure/deploy-the-vm-series-firewalls-on-azure-stack).

-You can deploy the VM-Series using your own custom templates by using the following variables to refer to the VM-Series image:
+You can deploy the VM-Series using your own custom templates (or PowerShell for Azure Stack) by using the following variables to refer to the VM-Series image:
 ```
 Publisher: paloaltonetworks
 Offer: vmseries1